MrTarantula/mrtarantula.github.io/source/_posts/vsts-extension-basics.md

 ![A Thing VSTS hub](images/thinghub.png)

 Pretty neat!
+Source code is [here](https://github.com/mrtarantula/vsts-barebones-hub).
 In a future article I will discuss how to use a [Yeoman](http://yeoman.io) generator to set up an extension with TypeScript, Webpack, and npm libraries.